isomerpages/mlaw-corp/news/speeches/_posts/2012-06-09-Speech-by-Minister-for-Law-Mr-K-Shanmugam-at-the-launch-of-the-2012-Digest-of-Case-Law-on-the-UNCITRAL-Model-Law-on-International-Commercial-Arbitration.md

 ---
-layout: post
-title: Speech by Minister for Law, Mr K Shanmugam, at the launch of the 2012 Digest of Case Law on the UNCITRAL Model Law on International Commercial Arbitration
+title: 'Speech by Minister for Law, Mr K Shanmugam, at the launch of the 2012 Digest of Case Law on the UNCITRAL Model Law on International Commercial Arbitration'
 permalink: /news/speeches/speech-by-minister-for-law-mr-k-shanmugam-at-the-launch-of-the-2012-digest-of-case-law-on-the
 breadcrumb: Speeches
-collection_name: news

 ---

 9 Jun 2012 Posted in [Speeches](/news/speeches)